adambard/learnxinyminutes-docs/go.html.markdown

 	// Unused variables are an error in Go.
 	// The underscore lets you "use" a variable but discard its value.
 	_, _, _, _, _, _, _, _, _, _ = str, s2, g, f, u, pi, n, a3, s4, bs
+	// Usually you use it to ignore one of the return values of a function
+	// For example, in a quick and dirty script you might ignore the
+	// error value returned from os.Create, and expect that the file
+	// will always be created.
+	file, _ := os.Create("output.txt")
+	fmt.Fprint(file, "This is how you write to a file, by the way") file.Close()

 	// Output of course counts as using a variable. fmt.Println(s, c, a4, s3, d2, m)